 How to Avoid It:

-Start training early using positive reinforcement (praise, treats, and consistency).
+- Start training using positive reinforcement (praise, treats, and consistency) early.

 Teach basic commands like sit, stay, come, and no from puppyhood.